DanielPopoola/pdf-extraction/README.md

 # PDF Extractor

-Extracts and maps data from roller shutter order PDFs using Gemini AI.
+Extracts and maps data from roller shutter order PDFs using Gemini API.

 ## Run with Docker
 ```bash